opsmill/infrahub/docs/tutorials/getting-started/git-integration.md

 ==-

-## Integrate the Git Repository with Infrahub
+## Integrate the Git repository with Infrahub

 Currently the easiest way to add a repository is to use the GraphQL interface.